merge-api/merge-python-client/README.md

 ## Categories

-This SDK contains both the ATS, HRIS, CRM, Ticketing, and Accounting categories.
+This SDK contains the ATS, HRIS, CRM, Ticketing, Accounting, and File Storage categories.
 Even if you do not plan on using more than one Merge API category right now, the SDK provides upgrade-flexibility in case you find new Merge API categories useful in the future.

 Each category is namespaced: